jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

         """
-        When generating a flat menu with the 'action-links' handle, and the request is for a specific site, and the current user is authenticated, don't show links to some custom URLs
+        When generating a flat menu with the 'action-links' handle, and the request is for a specific site, and the current user is authenticated, don't show links to some custom URLs.
+        NOTE: MUST ALWAYS RETURN A QUERYSET
         """
         if(
             menu_type == 'flat_menu' and